darkspyder/Diabetes_Prediction_Deep-Neural-Networks_Keras/README.md

 Considering only 600 examples to train with the model outputs an accuracy of 79.2%, ahead of Gradient boosting classifier and random forest classifier (at 78.2% accuarcy each).

-Further, the model produces low Type II error, that is, not correctly identifying a case of diabetes.
+Further, the model produces low Type II error, that is, not correctly identifying a case of diabetes (13 cases out of 67 cases of diabetes incorrectly classified).